JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 36: 13 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Made lots of progress and was doing these intermediate algorithm's faster I didn't do the prime numbers one very well as I've not been very good with them in the past (used help on it) I again was getting it about 95% correct in implementation and in my thinking and was making fewer mistakes

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day36:
+Time Spent:1hr
+Thoughts: I made the same again with how I progressed in doing the intermediate algorithms, have got 6 left to do, I made 1 mistake where I couldn't figure out what went wrong that I needed help with, was using the wrong loop :)
+#100daysofcode #FreeCodeCamp

 ### Day 35: 12 Feburary, 2019

 **Today's progress**: Time spent: 1hr